 Photolithography services at Platypus Technologies are carried in a dedicated cleanroom facility (class 1000) equipped with environmental controls, ensuring high quality parts for our customers.

-Applications include SU-8 patterned wafers for microfluidics, inter-digitated electrodes, electrochemical sensors, beam-splitting optical plates, pixel arrays and more.
+Applications include SU-8 patterned wafers for microfluidics, inter-digitated electrodes, electrochemical sensors, beam-splitting optical plates, pixel arrays, indium tin oxide (ITO) electrodes, flexible electrodes, and more.

 - 365-nm highly collimated UV exposure system